-Celebrating FiFteen (16) years of Funding Servant Leaders
+Celebrating nineteen (19) years of Funding Servant Leaders

-Mendez Scholarships Non-Profit℠ is blessed to celebrate sixteen (16) years as of January 1, 2019, of funding servant leaders by making a difference for academic servant leaders in business, engineering, and pharmacology university programs in the USA.
+Mendez Scholarships Non-Profit℠ is blessed to celebrate nineteen (19) years as of January 1, 2022, of funding servant leaders by making a difference for academic servant leaders in business, engineering, pharmacology and, hopefully soon refugee protection university programs in the UK and USA.
 Thank you, LORD Jesus Christ for Your advocacy of our academic non-profit!

 Los Angeles, California

 Mother’s Day, May 10, 2009

 7:38 a.m.
 P.D.T.

 Dr. Georgina Sánchez Méndez is home with Jesus Christ this morning.
 The light of our lives as a mother, mentor, colleague, sister, and aunt who taught by example and with passion to live a faith-driven life of service.
 She often stopped time itself – to advocate for others.
 Inspired by Jesus’ love for her, she exemplified genuine devotion to her family and relentless belief in Christian ethics recognizing the dignity and worth of every human life.
 “Yoya” as she was nicknamed in childhood worked her profession until retiring in 2002.
 In her field of pharmacology, she transformed the lives of colleagues and later-generation pharmacists; and, they in turn are her living legacy.
 Méndez Scholarships Non-Profit℠ is overwhelmed by the gifts of prayer and support poured out from so many!
 Dr. Georgina’s love of faith and humble service towards others always inspires us.